bbc/wraith/README.md

 ## Gallery

 A gallery is available to view each of the images and the respective diff images located in the shots folder once all the images have been compared.

+## Grabber

+If you just want to see a single domains images and not compare them, perhaps for archiving, remove a domain and run the new rake task.
+For default config, use grab, or specify a config using grabber.

+`rake grab` and `rake grabber[config]`

 ## Contributing